Introduction

 How Do Building Codes and Standards Influence the Rough Opening for a 36-Inch Door?

-Here are some key considerations influenced by building codes:
+Key considerations influenced by building codes include:

 Can Custom Doors Affect the Rough Opening Requirements?